leon-luna-ray/exchequer/README.md

   ## Description

-  A budget tracking progressive web app for travelling and on the go.
-This all allows the user to enter and track expenses both when the app is online or offline.
+  A progressive web app for tracking your budget while travelling and on the go.
+This app allows the user to enter and track expenses both when the app is online or offline.
 The offline storage is done using a service worker file and manifest.
 The app will automatically update the app database as soon as the connection is restored.
   - [🚀 Launch App](https://ray-luna-budget-tracker.herokuapp.com/)